2. THE FUNDAMENTAL DESIRE FOR KNOWLEDGE

-I am well aware that many who have read thus far will not consider my discussion in keeping with "the present state of science."
-To such criticism I can reply only that I have so far not been concerned with any scientific results, but simply with the description of what every one of us experiences in his own consciousness.
-That a few phrases have slipped in about attempts to reconcile Mind and the World has been due solely to the desire to elucidate the actual facts.
-I have therefore made no attempt to give to the expressions "Self," "Mind," "World," "Nature," the precise meaning which they usually bear in Psychology and Philosophy.
+I expect some who have read this far will not find my presentation to be in accordance with "the present standing of scholarship."
+I can only reply that I have not been concerned with scholarship of any kind, but rather with simple descriptions of what we all experience in our own consciousness.
+The inclusion of a few statements about attempts to reconcile Mind and the World have been used only to clarify the actual facts.
+For this reason, I have not found it necessary to use terms such as 'Self', 'Mind', 'World', 'Nature' etc. in the precise way that is usual in Psychology and Philosophy.

-The ordinary consciousness ignores the sharp distinctions of the sciences, and so far my purpose has been solely to record the facts of everyday experience.
-To object that the above discussions have been unscientific would be like quarreling with the reciter of a poem for failing to accompany every line at once with aesthetic criticism.
-I am concerned, not with the way in which science, so far, has interpreted consciousness, but with the way in which we experience it in every moment of our lives.
+Ordinary consciousness does not know the sharp distinctions of scholarship.
+So far my purpose has been solely to record the facts of how we experience everyday life.
+To object that the above discussions have not been scholarly would be like quarreling with the reciter of a poem for failing to accompany every line at once with aesthetic criticism.
+I am not concerned with how scholarship has interpreted consciousness, but with how we experience it from moment to moment.